 The Necker cube has another interesting property: there are two ways in which it can be made sense of as a solid object.
 If you look at the ‘cube’ for a while you will find that your brain switches spontaneously from one meaningful interpretation to the other, and back again.
 It is digital process, one or the other.
 There is no half-way house, although with a supreme effort you can fleetingly view the figure for what it ‘really’ is, a pattern of lines on a flat surface.

 As with the Necker cube, there are often several different story-patterns that can be imposed on a given set of events or observations, yet in practice it is difficult to follow several stories at once, or mix the stories up.
 On the other hand, unlike the Necker cube, with events in time we do not readily switch from one interpretation to another.
 Most ‘facts’ already come embedded in a story, and we usually stick with that interpretation.
-In fact habitual familiarity with a particular story-line can make it seem the only possible way of looking at things and become extraordinarily resistant to change
+In fact habitual familiarity with a particular story-line can make it seem the only possible way of looking at things and become extraordinarily resistant to change.
+From time to time we will encounter other people who have a completely different way of understanding certain things.
+It can be disorienting, even shocking.
+But this reminds us that there is very rarely only one way of looking at things.

 I shall be contrasting two very basic storylines which have been used to make sense of reported events in history, contemporary life, and speculations about the future.
 One story is to interpret events as a cumulative sequence, evolving, improving and pointing over the horizon to an indefinitely wonderful future, perhaps with a few wobbles on the way for dramatic interest.
-The other story is one of decline from elevated beginnings, through a series of tragic mistakes and misguided actions to a state of total collapse which nevertheless hints at some purifying redemption.
+The other story is one of decline from elevated beginnings, through a series of tragic mistakes and misguided actions to a state of total collapse which nevertheless often hints at some purifying redemption.
 They can both be compelling accounts, ripping yarns as it were, but they do not easily mix.